The everyman's sport

 Freedom is a fundamental human right, one which should be valued most highly.

 There are countless instances around the world in which basic freedoms are routinely ignored.
 Freedom of speech, religious or political freedom, the freedom to marry who you want, to have children or build a career.
-Freedom comes in many shapes and guises; consequently, given its sensitive and multi-facted nature, freedom should be treated with respect.
+Freedom comes in many shapes and guises; consequently, given its sensitive and multi-faceted nature, freedom should be treated with respect.

 Sometimes, though, freedom doesn't have to be complicated or controversial.
 Sometimes, freedom - personal freedom - feels as simple as pulling on a pair of trainers on a sunny day, and heading out for a run, out into the unknown.